 Cranachan is a traditional Scottish dessert that mixes oats, cream (traditionally the creamy Scottish cheese Crowdie was used instead of cream), raspberries and whisky.
-Serving this rich dessert in tiny glasses makes it the perfect little treat for your Hogmanay party.
+Serving this rich dessert in tiny glasses makes it the perfect little treat for your Hogmanay party, or let’s face it, any other time of year!

 This recipe makes 6 little portions of Cranachan Cream so just double it up if you want more.
 It is a very rich pudding so a little goes a long way, don’t be tempted to serve large portions.